PhilipLoewen/TensorGradient/README.md

 Two fine points:
 1. Specifying the optional parameter "axes" in tensordot is essential.
-2. The tensordot function returns 0-dimensional array containing a single floating-point number.
-To make this a scalar, an explicit conversion is required.
+2. The tensordot function returns a 0-dimensional array containing a single floating-point number.
+To make this into a scalar, an explicit type-conversion is required.
 The "item()" method does that.